Catalytic converters

 (molecules built from carbon and hydrogen atoms)

-because living organisms are made from those things too.
+because living organisms are mostly made from those atoms too.

-you burn any kind of fuel with oxygen from the air, you release a lot
+In theory, if you burn any kind of hydrocarbon fuel with oxygen from the air, you release a lot

 a byproduct.
 The pollutant gases made by car engines include a